marlonrichert/zsh-autocomplete/README.md

 ## Configuration
-The behavior of `zsh-autocomplete` can be customzied through the `zstyle` system.
+The behavior of `zsh-autocomplete` can be customized through the `zstyle` system.

 ### Always show matches in named groups
 By default, completion groups and duplicates matches are shown only when you press